camenduru/ledits-hf/README.md

 pinned: true
 ---

-This is the repository for LEDIS - Real Image Latent Editing with Edit Friendly DDPM and Semantic Guidance.
+This is the repository for LEDITS - Real Image Latent Editing with Edit Friendly DDPM and Semantic Guidance.
 More information about the technique [here](https://editing-images-project.hf.space)

 This repository contains the following relevant files:
 - `app.py` - Gradio application for the inversion technique combining uploading an image, captioning it, doing the DDPM Inversion and applying SEGA concepts to the editing.